 You remain in control of how long your grandchild remains at New Song.
 Upon enrollment, New Song does not take over legal guardianship.

 It’s usually best if a child remains with New Song for at least 6 months, but you have the ability to withdraw your grandchild at any time.
 Children go on home visits every other weekend, and at least 5 full weeks out of the school year.
 Children can also see their grandparents regularly through video meetings.

 New Song does retain the right to dismiss a child from New Song at its discretion if it no longer seems to be beneficial to the child or for other reasons, however, our desire is to provide long-term education and care for each child who is enrolled on campus.

 Learn more about our programs and campus.

-Grandparents will also receive monthly reports about how their child is progressing while in the care of New Song Mission.
+You will also receive monthly progress updates about how your grandchild is progressing while in the care of New Song Mission.
 In addition, the New Song leadership and staff regularly communicate with grandparents to keep them updated.